Otavalo market visit 1946

 Visit Ecuador logo

-• First of all: In Otavalo every day is market day.
+• First of all: Every day is market day in Otavalo.
 Saturday is the main market day, but every other weekday the handicrafts stalls are set up on the Plaza de Ponchos.
 Besides that, permanent handicraft stores open daily all over town.
 In short, you can purchase gifts & souvenirs every day of the week.

 • Secondly: At a first glance it may look as if all sellers offer the same stuff.
 It’s absolutely true that many “handicrafts” are produced en masse these days.
-However, that doesn’t mean you can’t find authentic handmade items for sale yet.
-The challenge is to take your time and discover them.
+However, that doesn’t mean you can’t find authentic handmade items for sale.
+The challenge is to take your time & discover them.
 You have all day!
-Sellers set up their stall before the sun comes up and break them up when the sun goes down.
+Sellers set up their stall before the sun comes up & break them up when the sun goes down.

 • Thirdly, and related to the second point made: You should know that when you visit the Otavalo market you actually step through history.
 A long history in which the indigenous people of the surrounding villages come to town to sell their homemade wares.